-If you’ve been reading all of my recent issues of The Strategy of the Week and you’ve been following each step in The Relaxing Retirement Formula™ so far, you know just how critically important it is to determine the long term real investment rate of return you need to earn (as opposed to the rate of return you’d “like” to earn).
+If you’ve been following each step in The Relaxing Retirement Formula™ so far, you know just how critically important it is to determine the long term real investment rate of return you need to earn (as opposed to the rate of return you’d “like” to earn).

 Once you’ve calculated the real investment rate of return you need to earn in order for your Retirement Bucket™ to remain full in spite of withdrawals you make each year to support your desired lifestyle, the next question is where do you position your Retirement Bucket™ to generate that long term real rate of return you need?

 There are several principles and guidelines I recommend.
 Let’s begin with the first one today which may surprise you.

 How Much and When?

 As I shared in my book, THE RELAXING RETIREMENT FORMULA, unlike investing during your working years when you were not dependent on your Retirement Bucket™ to withdraw money to support your lifestyle, investing on the other side of The Employment Dependency Threshold™ begins with first knowing what portion of your Retirement Bucket™ NOT to invest.